Royal Edward

 Maiden Voyage: January 19, 1908

-Disposition: August 13, 1915 (Torpedoed by U-15, Aegean Sea.)
+Disposition: August 13, 1915 - Torpedoed and sunk by U-15.

-Particulars: Port of Registry: Toronto, Ontario
+Port of Registry: Toronto, Canada

-Flag of Registry: Canadian
+Flag of Registry: British

-Funnel color: Yellow, blue top.
+Funnel color: Yellow, blue top

 Company flag: Blue and white pennant divided vertically; horizontal red stripe on the blue with saltaires above and below; red ball on white.